East Paulding High School: History

 The school was founded in 1991.

 In 2009, the school added a 44-classroom, two-story building, including a cosmetology lab and a new band room, nearly doubling the school's capacity.
 In June 2017, a fire destroyed the gymnasium while contractors were repairing the school's HVAC system and roof.

 In early 2025 a small fire broke out in the main auditorium due to excessive rain.
 The water caused an electrical short.
 Even months after this the school still hasn't patched leaks in the main hallway.
 School board to be notified soon.
 Students safety in question.

 United States Air Force Junior Reserve Officers' Training Corps (JROTC)

-The SASI is SMSgt Stan Parker and the ASI is MSgt Tanya Haggerman.
-The current corps commander is Grant Dunn.
+The SASI is SMSgt Stan Parker and the ASI is MSgt Tanya Hagarman.
+The current corps commander is Olivia Western.

 The EPHS Air Force Junior ROTC Drill Team is the 2010 Air Force Nationals Unarmed Eastern Division Champions.
 The Junior ROTC Drill Team is also the 2014 National High School Drill Team Champion in the Armed and Unarmed divisions.

 Previous Drill Team archived files found in wrong section: